 1 in 5 Utah children face the pain and anxiety of hunger.
 17% of Summit County children and 4,450 Summit County individuals are not sure where their next meal will come from.

-1 in 5 Utah children faces the pain and anxiety of hunger.
+Summit County is not immune to the pangs and pains of hunger.
 The impact of childhood hunger is far reaching: lack of sufficient food can fundamentally change the neurologoical structure of the brain and central nervous system, harming a child's ability to learn.
 Children who face hunger are more likely to be sick and chronically absent from school, and when they attend, they are more likely to have behavioral problems.

-Utah Food Bank stretches each $1 donated into $7.61 worth of goods and services, and 96 cents of each dollar goes directly to hungry Utahns.
+Utah Food Bank stretches each $1 donated into $7.35 worth of goods and services, and 96 cents of each dollar goes directly to hungry Utahns.
 Last year alone, through gifts of food, time and money, we were able to distribute the equivalent of 31.3 million meals statewide.